peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 In the last lessons, you mastered **structured outputs** with Pydantic and set up basic **evaluations** for an LLM-driven SQL generator.
 Now we’ll build on those concepts in a new context: extracting structured information from free-form text documents.
 Think of all the unstructured text your enterprise deals with – emails, reports, resumes – and how much manual effort goes into pulling out key facts.
 If we can teach an LLM to read a raw resume and produce a well structured summary (name, skills, experience, etc.), we save time and reduce errors for our HR teams.

 Your company handles massive volumes of text documents daily.
 In this lesson, we’ll focus on resumes as our example unstructured documents.
-You’ll learn how to define a **checklist of fields** (via a Pydantic model) that the LLM must fill in, just like a form.
+You’ll learn how to define a **checklist of fields** (via a Pydantic model) that the LLM must fill in, like a paper form.
 We’ll also explore how to **route prompts** to the correct schema when dealing with different document types (so the model knows which checklist to use), how to handle missing information gracefully, and how to **evaluate** the quality of the extracted data with simple heuristics.
 By the end, you’ll be able to turn a blob of resume text into a structured object with all the important details – automatically.

 ---